-Each debate requires a panel of three adjudicators; a chief and two assistants.
-Concern will try our very best to get three volunteer adjudicators for each league phase debate.
+Each debate requires a panel of two adjudicators; a chief and one assistant.
+Concern will try our very best to get two volunteer adjudicators for each league phase debate.
 We may need your help though, because there are a lot of debates and we have only a limited number of volunteers.
-Occasionally a debate in the league phase may have to go ahead with two adjudicators.
+Occasionally a debate in the league phase may have to go ahead with one adjudicator.